WebDevXS/WebDevXS/README.md

 - 👋 Hi, I’m @WebDevXS
-- 👀 I’m interested in
+- 👀 I’m a React web&app developer
 - 🌱 I’m currently working on big and of course,interesting projects.
 - 💞️ I’m open for a job offer
 - 📫 Plz reach me out at biggie000r@gmail.com(email)  or  +998917767269(instant call)